apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Did State of the Union change how voters see Biden?**
+**Weight-loss drug Wegovy can be marketed for heart benefits after FDA label update**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68515082).
+You can read more about it [here](https://www.cnn.com/2024/03/08/health/wegovy-heart-benefits/index.html).

 ## Requirements
 - Python 3.8